n0xius/sxcore_firmware/README.md

 ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

 REQUIREMENTS:

 - devkitPro with devkitARM: https://github.com/devkitPro/installer/releases
 - python to run gw_flash.py

-OPTIONAL STEPS (if you want to use the sx bct/payload):
+OPTIONAL STEPS (in case you want to use the sx bct/payload):

 - download the sx core/lite firmware v1.3
 - download gw_flash.py(https://gist.github.com/SciresM/cd40c3d1b5dfafbf1fe8f7e5cf13f91e)